santoshjoshi/camel-bindy-example/README.md

 #####     Example 2
-      In This example we are processing Fixed Length Format file and exploring  Bindy Capabilities For
+      In This example we are processing a Fixed Length Formated file and exploring  Bindy Capabilities For:
         a.
 Processing Fixed Length Format
         b.
 Date and number formatting, padding, trimming and alignment